Counselling

 Working Together to Understand and Grow

-My practice as a therapist is underpinned by a COSCA Certificate in Counselling Skills and the Masters in Counselling and Psychotherapy that I have received from the University of Strathclyde.
-How I practice is also informed by my degree in Politics and Social Policy from the University of the West of Scotland, where I thought deeply about how the social pressures that come from our laws, our government policies and our media can leave us feeling judged, shamed and isolated from the people around us.
+My practice as a therapist is underpinned by a COSCA Certificate in Counselling Skills from Glasgow Caledonian University and the Masters in Counselling and Psychotherapy that I have received from the University of Strathclyde.
+How I practice is also informed a decade spent working with adults and young people in the charity sector, and my degree in Politics and Social Policy from the University of the West of Scotland - where I thought deeply about how the social pressures that come from our laws, our media and our communities can leave us feeling judged, shamed and isolated from the people around us.
+I am a registered therapist with the British Association of Counselling and Psychotherapy and I’ve delivered over 2,000 counselling sessions.

 People that I've worked with have said;